View all web browser and mobile devices available in our cloud-based test lab.

 Selenium and Cucumber are similar in some ways.
 Both are open-sourced.
 Both are used for functional testing.
 But what are the differences between the Selenium and Cucumber frameworks?
 Who uses them?
 And when would you use them together?

 Read on for answers.

-When it comes to Selenium vs. Cucumber, there are some key differences.
 Selenium is an automation tool for web apps, while Cucumber is an automation tool for behavior-driven development.
-Selenium executes UI tests while Cucumber does acceptance testing.
-Selenium script creation is complex while Cucumber is more simple.
+Selenium executes UI tests while Cucumber does acceptance testing, plus Selenium script creation is more complex.

 Here's more on the basic differences between Selenium and Cucumber: